tibs/markup-history/markup-history-extended-notes.rst

 Postscript
 ==========

+:1984 PostScript: Entirely *Presentational*, still in use.
-.. note:: Entirely *Presentational*, still in use.
+:1993 PDF: Entirely *Presentational*, still in use.

-Not intended to be written by people (although it is possible).
+It's probably worth mentioning PostScript briefly, even though it was not intended to be written by people (although I've seen it done).

 An example from wikipedia: